Mbah Maridjan: Life

 Maridjan was the son of the previous guardian, Mbah Hargo.
 He was appointed to the palace staff of the Sultan of Yogyakarta, Sri Sultan Hamengkubuwono IX, in 1970 and was given the title of Raden Ngabehi Surokso Hargo.
 He replaced his father as guardian in 1982.

 The spiritual guardian of the mountain is believed by local people to have the power to speak to the spirits of Mount Merapi, which the Javanese consider to be a sacred mountain.
 Maridjan led ceremonies to appease the spirits of the volcano by presenting them with offerings of rice and flowers in and around the crater.
 One of his most important duties was the performance of the annual Labuhan sacrificial ceremony dedicated to the spirits of Mount Merapi.
-A procession from the royal palace on Yogjakarta led by the guardian sacrifices to the volcano spirits a set of ritual offerings including textiles, perfume, incense, money and, every eight years, a horse saddle.
+A procession from the royal palace on Yogjakarta led by the guardian sacrifices to the volcano spirits a set of ritual offerings including textiles, perfume, incense, money, and, every eight years, a horse saddle.
 He described his job, for which he was paid $1 a month, as being "to stop lava from flowing down.
 Let the volcano breathe, but not cough."

 Maridjan was known for his dedication and loyalty to the king and became an Indonesian icon.
 He lived only about 5 km from the peak in his home village of Kinahrejo.
 Many villagers believed that he would be warned in a vision if an eruption was imminent.
 In May 2006, he refused to leave his village despite a mandatory evacuation order after scientists warned of an imminent eruption.
 He went with fifty other men to the village mosque when the volcano began to erupt.
 Following his example, a hundred other families also refused to evacuate.
 He was badly burned in a subsequent blast and spent five months in hospital after being rescued from his collapsed house.
-He became a popular hero because of his refusal to leave his village and his insistence that it was his duty to discharge his responsibility for the welfare of the people.
+He became a popular hero because he refused to leave his village and his insistence that it was his duty to discharge his responsibility for the welfare of the people.
 He said that "the people of Kinahrejo feel that it was their destiny to be born to be a fortress to protect the welfare of the kraton (royal palace) and the people of Mataram (central Java)."
 During an interview in 2006, he said, "Everybody has their duty.
 Reporter, soldier, police, they have their duty.
-I also have a duty to stand here".
+I also must stand here".